-Compatible versus Incompatible versus Foil.
+Compatible versus incompatible versus foil.
 Figure 2a shows the reaction times of the different probe types over the course of the trials.
-Table 3 shows the results of the

-ANOVAS performed to analyze this data.
-First, an ANOVA with the factor Type of Probe (compatible target, incompatible target, or foil) and the numerical regressor Symptoms before Probe (one, two, three, or four) confirmed a significant interaction.
+Table 3 shows the results of the ANOVAs performed to analyze this data.
+First, an ANOVA with the factor type of probe (compatible target, incompatible target, or foil) and the numerical regressor symptoms before probe (one, two, three, or four) confirmed a significant interaction.
 To check whether this interaction was indeed caused by different slopes of all probe types, we conducted additional ANOVAs for each pair of probe types.
 They confirmed significant interactions for each pair, except for the pair compatible-foil.
 For this pair, we additionally looked at the main effect of probe type, which showed to be significant, confirming that compatible probes are reacted to faster than foils.
 To test the course of availability over the course of the trial in more detail, we conducted additional simple effects analyses for each probe type.
 They confirm decreasing reaction times for compatible probes and foils.
 Incompatible probes did not vary over the course of the trial.
-Finally, simple effects analyses for symptoms before probe revealed significant differences between the probe types after each but the second symptom of the trial.
+Finally, simple effects analyses for symptoms before probe revealed significant differences between the probe types after all but the second symptom of the trial.